lennyleadership/Devotional_Commentary_Bible/content.en/docs/110_Ephesians/Ephesians_05.md

   Take control of my senses so that I am literally filled with Your presence and empowered with Your energy.
   I want to be Your tool, Your vessel today.
 I can’t make it happen.
 And so I’m saying, Lord, fill me with Your Spirit today.</i>

+Ray Stedman affirms that ...
+You have the Spirit, but the interesting paradox is that, though all Christians have the Holy Spirit, we constantly need to be filled with the Holy Spirit.
+The filling of the Holy Spirit is the momentary taking from him of the resources you need for the situation in which you are. <b>It has nothing to do with an experience, or a feeling or a crisis</b>; it is a quiet drinking again and again of an inner supply of strength." (<a href = "https://www.raystedman.org/new-testament/ephesians/watch-how-you-walk" target="_blank" rel="noopener noreferrer">(Watch how you Walk)</a>
 <a href="#1_ref">&#8617;</a></p>

 ----